Government’s antitrust case against Facebook seeks a villain in Mark Zuckerberg

 Systrom soon decided to sell, taking an offer that, in the telling of the state and federal officials, he couldn’t really refuse.

-The dramatic language, bolstered by damaging emails unearthed by investigators, paints Zuckerberg as Silicon Valley’s leading villain, one whom the public might be convinced to loathe, as some already do.
-It’s particularly striking, coming two months after the Justice Department’s antitrust complaint against against Google, which is long on charts, data and industry analysis but does not even name the company executives whose decisions led to the allegedly monopolistic actions.
+The dramatic language, bolstered by damaging emails unearthed by investigators, paints Zuckerberg as Silicon Valley’s leading villain, one whom the public might be persuaded to loathe, as some already do.
+It’s particularly striking, coming two months after the Justice Department’s antitrust complaint against Google, which is long on charts, data and industry analysis but does not even name the company executives whose decisions led to the allegedly monopolistic actions.

 “The prose of the complaints is very different because of the behavior and the paper trail,” said Gene Kimmelman, a former Justice Department antitrust official now working as a senior adviser to the public interest advocacy group Public Knowledge.
 “Facebook was ‘Move fast and break things,’ so Zuckerberg was not careful, especially in those earlier years.”

 Many of the anecdotes in the federal and state antitrust complaints against Facebook recount familiar, factual tales long shared within the technology industry.
-But the decision to vilify one of the 21st Century’s most successful entrepreneurs — not to mention the creator of the industry leader in a competitive global market — was a tactical choice likely to fuel the all-out battle brewing between a bipartisan group of government officials and a spectacularly wealthy private company.
+But the decision to vilify one of the 21st century’s most successful entrepreneurs — not to mention the creator of the industry leader in a competitive global market — was a tactical choice likely to fuel the all-out battle brewing between a bipartisan group of government officials and a spectacularly wealthy private company.

-Zuckerberg already vowed, in July, to “go to the mat… and fight” efforts to break up his creation.
-It’s an approach that he alone could decide to pursue given his controlling power over Facebook’s voting shares — something that no single individual at Google’s parent company, Alphabet, has.
+Zuckerberg already vowed, in July, to “go to the mat and … fight” efforts to break up his creation.
+It’s an approach that he alone could decide to pursue given his controlling power over Facebook’s voting shares — something that no individual at Google’s parent company, Alphabet, has.

 “Google is much more of a machine, while Facebook is essentially a machine built around an identity of one, which is Zuck.
-Everyone at the company tries to essentially act how Zuck would," said Ashkan Soltani, who was the former chief technologist at the FTC’s from 2014 to 2015 and the technical lead on the 2011 FTC privacy case against Facebook.
+Everyone at the company tries to essentially act how Zuck would,” said Ashkan Soltani, who was the former chief technologist at the Federal Trade Commission from 2014 to 2015 and the technical lead on the 2011 FTC privacy case against Facebook.

-While Facebook can afford the world’s best lawyers, it also also has the ability, should it choose to do so, to deliver its counter-arguments directly to billions of users worldwide by activating the most far-reaching communications networks in world history.
+While Facebook can afford the world’s best lawyers, it also has the ability, should it choose to do so, to deliver its counterarguments directly to billions of users worldwide by activating the most far-reaching communications networks in world history.
 This is an asset that Standard Oil, AT&T and Microsoft, in landmark antitrust cases of previous generations, did not have.

 Such political factors may ultimately prove important.
-The authors of the lawsuits filed Wednesday — one by the Federal Trade Commission and a longer, more elaborate one by the attorneys general of 46 states, the District of Columbia, and Guam — offer what they say is extensive evidence of a kind of Silicon Valley thuggery by Zuckerberg.
-But some of the drier legal arguments are harder to follow and less immediately convincing as they call for a variety of sanctions, including the breaking off of Instagram and WhatsApp from Facebook.
+The authors of the lawsuits filed Wednesday — one by the FTC and a longer, more elaborate one by the attorneys general of 46 states, the District of Columbia and Guam — offer what they say is extensive evidence of a kind of Silicon Valley thuggery by Zuckerberg.
+But some of the drier legal arguments are harder to follow and less immediately convincing, as they call for a variety of sanctions, including the breaking off of Instagram and WhatsApp from Facebook.

 Antitrust experts reviewing the complaints seized on familiar issues that have bedeviled antitrust scrutiny of technology companies for years, starting with the uncertainty over what market, exactly, Facebook is monopolizing.
-Are the key competitors vanquished rivals such as MySpace, or thriving social media platforms Twitter, LinkedIn, TikTok and WeChat (the last two of which are owned by Chinese companies)?
+Are the key competitors vanquished rivals such as Myspace, or thriving social media platforms Twitter, LinkedIn, TikTok and WeChat (the last two of which are owned by Chinese companies)?

 “There’s a practical problem in arguing that they’re stifling competition, except for all of these competitors,” said Jessica Melugin, an associate director at the Competitive Enterprise Institute, a free-market think tank in Washington.
 “I mean, come on, the New York attorney general went on Twitter to talk about her case … and there’s a lot of complaining about monopolies on other social media websites.”

-Adding to this confusion is that Google, another alleged monopolist in the U.S. government’s telling, has a walk-on role in the complaint against Facebook, as the creator of failed social network Google+.
+Adding to this confusion is that Google, another alleged monopolist in the U.S. government’s telling, has a walk-on role in the complaint against Facebook, as the creator of failed social network Google Plus.
 So, the argument goes, both companies are dangerous monopolies in the same technology industry, but different parts of that industry.
 This will surely resonate with many people familiar with today’s technology industry, dominated as it is by a handful of powerful players that prey on weaker rivals and arguably stifle innovation, but it’s one more logical step that government officials will have to prove in court.

-The complaints also strain to define the nature of the harm Facebook has inflicted on its customers, long a sticking point when government trust-busters scrutinize services that are free to use, making the potential for higher costs a non-issue.
+The complaints also strain to define the nature of the harm Facebook has inflicted on its customers, long a sticking point when government trustbusters scrutinize services that are free to use, making the potential for higher costs a nonissue.

 Evidence abounds in the complaints of ruthless tactics and damage to competitors — something more important to European antitrust law than the weaker U.S. versions — but the arguments about the consequences of Facebook’s monopolistic behavior come down to this: A freer, more competitive market would lead to better products with more stringent privacy protections.